Email Hack Attack? Be Sure to Notify Brokerage Firms and Other Financial Institutions

 Anyone who has experienced an email account intrusion or “hacking” knows how frustrating it can be to deal with the aftermath—from telling friends in milder cases that you didn’t send the flurry of bogus emails they received to regaining access to a blocked account.
 In the most serious cases, a compromised email account can lead not only to identity theft, but also to theft of your money.
 That’s why one of the most important first steps you should take if your email account has been hacked is to notify your brokerage firm and other financial institutions.

-FINRA has received an increasing number of reports involving investor funds being stolen by fraudsters who first gain access to the investor’s email account and then email instructions to the firm to transfer money out of the brokerage account.
+FINRA has received a number of reports involving investor funds being stolen by fraudsters who first gain access to the investor’s email account and then email instructions to the firm to transfer money out of the brokerage account.
 In addition to issuing a Regulatory Notice to firms, we are issuing this Alert to warn investors about the potential financial consequences of a compromised email account and to provide tips for safeguarding your assets.

 How Cons Use Compromised Email Accounts to Wire Money Out of Accounts

-The Federal Bureau of Investigation (FBI), Financial Services Information Sharing and Analysis Center (FS-ISAC) and Internet Crime Complaint Center (I3C) recently issued a joint fraud alert describing a similar trend in which hacked email accounts are being used to facilitate wire transfers.
+The Federal Bureau of Investigation (FBI), Financial Services Information Sharing and Analysis Center (FS-ISAC) and Internet Crime Complaint Center (I3C) issued a joint fraud alert describing a similar trend in which hacked email accounts are being used to facilitate wire transfers.
 These frauds tend to follow a typical pattern.
 For example, in some of the instances FINRA has seen, the perpetrators appear to have obtained the investor’s brokerage information by accessing the investor’s email account and searching contact lists or emails in the “sent” folder.
 The fraudster then typically sends an email to the investor’s broker or brokerage firm (using the investor’s personal email account) with instructions to wire funds to a third-party account, often overseas.
 The instructions may be accompanied or followed by a fraudulent letter of authorization, which also is emailed from the compromised email account.